 Registration marks have been assigned to all road going motorised vehicles since the 1st January 1904.The Motor Car Act of 1903 required all vehicles to be registered with local authorities and for all vehicles to clearly display number plates of a regulation size.
 In the 1990's the DVLA marketed the first un-issued registration number plates for members of the public to buy and to have assigned to their vehicles.

-It is worth noting that car registrations from the dateless era of issue are the most sought after formats for enthusiasts and these early formats have been known to fetch in excess of £200,000.
-It is worth noting that a recent auction at Sotheby's saw the registration mark F1 going to auction with a reputed reserve of around £350,000 and was sold for £460k with its current market value estimated to be in excess of £6 million.
+It is worth noting that car registration plates from the dateless era of issue are the most sought after formats for enthusiasts and these early formats have been known to fetch in excess of £400,000.
+It is also worth noting that an auction at Sotheby's saw the registration mark F1 going to auction with a reputed reserve of around £350,000 and was sold for £460k with its current market value estimated to be in excess of £6 million.
 This registration is owned by a Bradford business owner and it has been adorned to a range of high value vehicles since its purchase.

-The suffix plate formats continued until 1982 and these formats are available today for assignment to vehicles that post date the year of issue for the suffix registration.
-It's fair to say that the vast majority of vehicles today meet the criteria for the assignment of a suffix car registration.
-The rule for assignment is relevant in this instance in that you cannot make a vehicle appear younger than it really is through the assignment of private number plates
+The suffix formats continued until 1982 and these formats are available today for assignment to vehicles that post date the year of issue.
+It's fair to say that the vast majority of vehicles today meet the criteria for the assignment of a suffix style number.
+The rule for assignment is relevant in this instance in that you cannot make a vehicle appear younger than it is.

 Names and phrases created within the prefix formats have been popular and one of the most expensive car registrations auctioned in recent years was a distinctive prefix registration; K1 NGS sold in 1993 to an Arab Sultan at a price of £231,000

-New Style Number Plates or current style registrations as they are sometimes known were introduced during 2001 in response to the prefix registrations running out of number and letter combinations.
+New Style or current style registrations as they are sometimes known were introduced during 2001 in response to the prefix styles running out of number and letter combinations.
 The new style formats are becoming popular as available combinations of prefix registrations reduce.

 It is worth noting that combinations of letters and numbers can produce some extremely desirable marks with some variations being distinctive, with recent issues for example being RU55 ELS, BA55 ERS and BU55 OMS

 The system for registrations in Northern Ireland is very different from that of the UK mainland in that they are dateless numbers and the combination of letters available includes the letters Z and I. The significance of these letters being included becomes apparent when creating name plates at affordable prices.

-Irish number plates have in recent years experienced a rapid increase in popularity on the UK mainland and although transfers can take slightly longer the wait is more than offset by the affordability provided by these dateless number plates.
+irish registrations have in recent years experienced a rapid increase in popularity on the UK mainland and although transfers can take slightly longer the wait is more than offset by the affordability provided by these dateless private number plates.